 A National Code of Practice rotation timeline has been put into place to ensure all trainees are notified of their placement details a minimum of three months prior to the rotation date.
-This means that you will receive your August placement details by 1st May.

 The Yorkshire and Humber School of Paediatrics offers placements in many Trusts throughout the region.
 There are a variety of post specialties to rotate through to ensure you gain relevant experience and fulfil the requirements of the curriculum.
 Post specialties include areas such as community, general paediatrics, neonates etc.